telekom-mms/oc-daemon/test/ocserv/README.md

 $ ./scripts/build-podman.sh
 ```

-Building Debian package of OC-Daemon with race detector and coverage enabled:
+Building Debian package of OC-Daemon with race detector and coverage enabled
+(recommended for testing):

 ```console
 $ ./scripts/build-podman-test.sh
 ```

-## Running all Tests
+### Running all Tests

 Running all tests, showing all output: